lk-geimfari/lk-geimfari.github.io/_posts/2023-05-13-solid-python.md

 ---

-Let me guess, you were browsing jobs on Linkedin and saw a requirement to understand **SOLID** principles and decided to google what the fuck SOLID is?
+Let me guess, you were browsing jobs on Linkedin and saw a requirement to understand **SOLID** principles and decided to google what the heck SOLID is?
 Either way, you've come to the right place.

 This article is not meant to be a SOLID-propaganda, and I'm not going to convince you that you are obligated to adhere to SOLID principles.
 My purpose is simple — to tell you what SOLID is and how it works.
 It's up to you to apply these